Emma’s So Naturals – Naturally Scented Candles

 Why do we use only Pure Essential Oil Fragrances?

-I prefer to use only Pure Essential oils and extracts, derived from actual plant flowers, leaves, fruits or herbs, and that can reputedly provide a huge range of health benefits including relaxation, uplifting and regulating your mood, easing colds and flu, aphrodisiac to clearing the mind.
+I prefer to use only Pure Essential oils and extracts, derived from actual flowers, leaves, fruits or herbs.
+Extracts that can reputedly provide a huge range of health benefits including relaxation, uplifting and regulating your mood, easing colds and flu, aphrodisiac to clearing the mind.

 Essential oils may be used for relaxation, emotional enjoyment or healing.
-Depending on the type of oil, the result on the body may be calming or stimulating but they also must be used with care.
+Depending on the type of oil, the result on the body may be pleasantly calming or stimulating but they also must be used with care.
 Please use essential oils carefully and please ensure the oils contained in your product is suitable for your condition, some oils are to be avoided during pregnancy, some can cause drowsiness and some can cause sensitisation of the skin.

-For more information on the oils in your product please visit the Essential Oils Fragrances page.
+For more information on the oils contained in each of our products please visit the Essential Oils Fragrances page.